fabiolauria/RiboAbacus/Readme.txt

 ********* Input file *********

-The input file should contain for each transcript TWO lines: the first reporting (in this order) the gene ID, the transcript level, the protein amount, the protein ID and the transcript ID; the second reporting the mRNA sequence.
+The input file must contain for each transcript TWO lines: the first reporting (in this order) the gene ID, the transcript level, the protein amount, the protein ID and the transcript ID; the second reporting the mRNA sequence.
 An example:

 ENSG00000000971	2101.85	150.60	ENSP00000356399	ENST00000367429
 ATGAGACTTCTAGCAAAGATTATTTGCCTTATGTTATGGGCTATTTGTGTAGCAGAAGATTGCAATGAACTTCCTCCAAGAAGAAATACAGAAATTCTGACAGGTTCCTGGTCTGACCAAACATATCCAGAAGGCACCCAGGCTATCTATAAATGCCGCCCTGGATATAGATCTCTTGGAAATGTAATAATGGTATGCAGGAAGGGAGAATGGGTTGCTCTTAATCCATTAAGGAAATGTCAGAAAAGGCCCTGTGGACATCCTGGAGATACTCCTTTTGGTACTTTTACCCTTACAGGAGGAAATGTGTTTGAATATGGTGTAAAAGCTGTGTATACATGTAATGAGGGGTATCAATTGCTAGGTGAGATTAATTACCGTGAATGTGACACAGATGGATGGA.......